Potaaeeto/TripAdvisor-HTMLCSS/README.md

 # TripAdvisor - Frontend Clone 🌏

-As part of my training at [Le Reacteur](https://www.lereacteur.io/) to become a full-stack developer, we were to recreate a clone of [TripAdvisor](https://www.tripadvisor.fr/)'old website.
+As part of my training at [Le Reacteur](https://www.lereacteur.io/) to become a full-stack developer, we were tasked with recreating a clone of [TripAdvisor](https://www.tripadvisor.fr/)'old website.

-_This website is just an exercice and will not be deployed or use, beside as a portfolio._
+_This website is just an exercise and will not be deployed or used, besides as a portfolio piece._

 ## Overview 🚀